siemens/OOASP/asp_interactive_configuration/DOC.md

 ### Guess

-The guessing section contains all choices to decide the leaf class of an object, the associations, and the values.
+The guessing section contains all choices to decide the class of an object, the associations, and the values.
 Note that the guessing is **grounded incrementally** (See [multi-shot](#multi-shot-approach)).

 - [ooasp/encodings/ooasp_guess.lp](ooasp/encodings/ooasp_guess.lp)